 ‘This is Chang Wang of the Chinese Military Police speaking,’ Chang spoke in a voice and in a manner that told Roquefort that his Chinese colleague, just like himself, was an admirer of Clint Eastwood.

 Roquefort - though he of course would never say so in public - figured that God, in making Clint Eastwood an American, had made either a mistake or a joke.
 If it was a joke - as he was inclined to think most of the time - Roquefort was convinced that it was directed mainly towards himself personally.
 At the very same moment that Chang started talking, K2.2 and his men were floodlit by a huge number of distant ground vehicles that immediately started up their engines and began to approach the nine men.

 Roquefort could hear the sound of Z-9A/B helicopters starting up in a distance and there were hoards of soldiers approaching along with the vehicles.
 There must be at least ten thousand of them.

-‘I don’t think you understand; what we’ve just dug down next to the dam wall is an atomic bomb and the affects of an explosion…’
+‘I don’t think you understand; what we’ve just dug down next to the dam wall is a nuclear bomb and the consequences of an explosion…’

 ‘I repeat, please put it down or I will consider myself forced to have you shoot.’